Crunchy Asparagus Salad with Edamame

-It is quite perishable, so it’s best to consume them within a couple of days of buying it.
+Asparagus is quite perishable, so it’s best to consume them within a couple of days of buying them.
 The best way to preserve the stalks is to put the stems in a glass with a little bit of water and cover the tops with a plastic bag.
-Alternatively, you can wrap the stalks in paper towel and wrap everything in a plastic bag and store them in the fridge for a couple of days.
+Alternatively, you can wrap the stalks in a paper towel and wrap everything in a plastic bag and store them in the fridge for a couple of days.

-This spring salad recipe can be paired with all kinds of recipes.
-Serve it with:
+This spring salad recipe can be paired with all kinds of recipes, such as:

 - Burgers – try it with my beef burgers.
 It is a perfect accompaniment or side to burgers.
 Adding this recipe to your meal plan means no need for fries on the side.

 - Add it to my Taco Salad and you will love the crunch it provides to that recipe.